douglaswaugh/cv/douglas-waugh-cv.md

 I started my journey towards becoming a better, more fully engaged developer at WTG and implementing and evangelising about XP practices and techniques to improve the quality of our code and projects.
 The unit tests I wrote were the first units tests I'd written and the first written on the projects I worked on.
 I set up a continuous integration server, automated deployments, and tried, with limited success, to get my team mates pairing.

-I managed to add an element of agility to the projects I worked on, particularly POLKA, by asking for work items to be prioritised enabling more important funcationality to be deilvered sooner, and having a member of the clients team work with us at our office one day a week, increasing the speed with which we could deliver working features by reducing the lag between communication and the accuracy of our work by improving the quality of the communication between the developers and the client.
+I managed to add an element of agility to the projects I worked on, particularly POLKA, by asking for work items to be prioritised enabling more important functionality to be delivered sooner, and having a member of the clients team work with us at our office one day a week, increasing the speed with which we could deliver working features by reducing the lag between communication and the accuracy of our work by improving the quality of the communication between the developers and the client.

 ### E3Media Ltd, Bristol

+A design and build agency who, at the time I worked for them, built mainly brochure-ware websites and websites to support ad campaigns.

 #### Aug 2006 - Nov 2007 : Freelance Tester to Junior C# Developer